 To freeze these mini cheesecakes:

-- Wrap mini cheesecakes in plastic wrap.
+- Once completely cooled and chilled, wrap mini cheesecakes in plastic wrap.
 You can either wrap them individually or arrange the cheesecakes in a group (single layer) and wrap them together.

 - Place wrapped mini cheesecakes in a freezer bag or a storage container with a sealable lid.